 Epidural is a kind of anesthesia.
 This is a medicine that blocks pain.
 It can be used for labor and delivery.
-It is also used for some kinds of surgery.
+It's also used for some kinds of surgery.
 For an epidural, anesthetic is injected into the lower spine.
 It can be used to ease the pain of labor and delivery.
-This is done by an anesthesiologist (a type of healthcare provider).
+This is done by an anesthesiologist.
 Or it may be done by a nurse anesthetist (CRNA).

-The spinal cord is the main pathway for pain signals.
-These signals travel from nerves in your body through the spinal cord to your brain.
+The spinal cord is the main path for pain signals.
+These signals travel from nerves through the spinal cord to your brain.
 The brain registers them as pain.
 The epidural blocks the nerves that enter your lower spine.

 Anesthetic is injected through the skin of your back into the part of the spinal canal called the epidural space.
-The anesthetic blocks nerves below the point where it is injected.
-It either reduces pain or blocks most feeling.
+This blocks nerves below the point where it's injected.
+It can reduce pain or block most feeling.
 You are awake.
 And you still have feeling in your upper body.